ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 # Installing software for creating assemblies from read subsets

 After choosing your method to split the fastq files, we will use these to generate multiple independent assemblies.
 Here I will be using Unicycler, Miniasm, Raven, CANU, and FLYE to generate different assemblies.
-One or a few may be fine for your purposes.
+One or a few assemblers may be fine for your purposes.

 **Install Unicycler assembler**